Benjamin Netanyahu Fast Facts

 November 24, 2013 - Tells reporters that the Iran nuclear deal that world leaders reached with Tehran is a "historic mistake."

-April 27, 2014 - Tells CNN that Israel cannot negotiate with the government of Palestinian Authority President Mahmoud Abbas while it is backed by Hamas.
+April 27, 2014 - Tells CNN that Israel cannot negotiate with the government of Abbas while it is backed by Hamas.
 "I call on President Abbas: Tear up your pact with Hamas."

 September 29, 2014 - Warns delegates at the UN General Assembly not to overlook threats posed by Iran and Hamas in their zeal to defeat ISIS.